 Hemodynamic Cardiac Profiler -continued -

-The profile of the left atrial and ventricular filling curves and the associated ECG of a cardiac cycle, reveal not just realtive stroke volume change from systolic to diastolic phases, but more importantly have distinct shapes and slopes that correlate with identifiable muscular, valvular, vascular and other anatomical abnormalities, that may exist, and that may gradually develop or change over time.
+The profile of the left atrial and ventricular filling curves and the associated ECG of a cardiac cycle, reveal not just relative stroke volume change from systolic to diastolic phases, but more importantly have distinct shapes and slopes that correlate with identifiable muscular, valvular, vascular and other anatomical abnormalities, that may exist, and that may gradually develop or change over time.

-Curve profiles for the Young differ from the Ageing.
+Curve profiles for the young differ from the ageing.

 In general curve profiles differ over a wide variety of cardiac disease origins, resulting abnormalities, and their impact on the condition of the heart over time.

-They are now all revealed in a simple and easy to obtain curve profile of the atrial and ventricular filling cycle
+They are now all revealed in a simple and easy to obtain curve profile of the atrial and ventricular filling cycle.